 However, in the context of the industry and IoT, 5G energy consumption is much lower than with 4G.

-That means that connected IoT devices will use less energy during transmissions.
 According to some analysts, remote devices and sensors could operate for up to ten years on a single battery.

-What do consumers expect from 5G?
+What do Consumers Expect from 5G?

 After all, if 5G becomes the basis for self-driving cars or remote medical procedures, there is no room for error.
-5G networks are expected to revolutionize how we communicate and interact with the world around us.

 The telecommunication industry is making bold claims about 5G, so it’s only logical that the customers expect them to deliver.

-What do businesses expect from 5G?
+What do Businesses Expect from 5G?

 For businesses, the expectations from 5G deployment are even higher!